s3nd3r5/tasklog/README.md

 #### Expected Files

-- secrets/tasklog.cfg - a filled out copy of the tasklog.ini (see taskbot.py for required values)
+- secrets/tasklog.cfg - a filled out copy of the tasklog.cfg (see taskbot.py for required values)

+### Taskui

+Flask UI for managing tasks

+#### What can you manage?

+Right now you can only mark tasks as complete

+#### Usage

+As of this commit to access navigate to: http://localhost:5000/ to open the main portal

+##### Task view

+To view open tasks by type you can navigate to: http://localhost:5000/open/<tasktype>

+##### Completed (wip)

+To view previously completed tasks you can navigate to: http://localhost:5000/completed

+This view is not yet complete.

+#### Expected files

+- secrets/tasklog.cfg - a filled out copy of the tasklog.cfg (see taskui.py for required values)

+The values for `taskui` section are flask specific configurations.
+They will will be copied into their upper-case values in `app.config`.
+See flasks documentation to see what configurations can be set, they may require custom code to operate.

 ### Postgres Db